aldryn/aldryn-docs/docs/reference/themes/first-steps.rst

 #.
 Copy and prepare all the files you need: **templates**, **static** and **private**

 #.
-Create symlinks for missing libs within sass or similar if there are shared within your boilerplate:
+Create symlinks for missing libs within sass or similar if there are shared within your
+Boilerplate:

    ``ln -s aldryn-boilerplate/private/sass/libs libs``